Recommended children's booklists sorted by age or topic

 Creepy crawlies, minibeasts, bugs or insects – dig deep into the miniature worlds of these fascinating creatures, with over 25,000 of the species found in Britain and many thousands more all around the globe.

 From bluebottles and butterflies to wasps and wiggly worms, there’s plenty to discover in the minibeasts topic, including habitats, lifecycles and learning to recognise just how important these tiny creatures are to our planet’s ecosystems.
-From classic children’s books like EYFS favourite The Very Hungry Caterpillar to thoroughly modern stories like Matt Carr’s super fun gadget-loaded secret agent Spyder, there are plenty of minibeast stories for children to discover on our list.
+From classic children’s stories like EYFS favourite The Very Hungry Caterpillar to beautifully illustrated non-fiction gems like The Big Book of Bugs, there are plenty of minibeast stories for children to discover on our list.

 Dig deep into the topic with our list of the best children’s books about minibeasts and insects…